What is anxiety?

-For example, teenagers might worry about starting secondary school, looking a particular way, fitting in with friends, sitting an exam, performing in a play at school or going to the school formal.
+For example, teenagers might worry about starting secondary school, looking a particular way, fitting in with friends, sitting exams, performing in plays at school or going to school formals.
 Sometimes they might even have irrational concerns about the world ending.

-Also, as their independence increases, teenagers might worry about being responsible for their own actions and getting a job.
+Also, as their independence increases, teenagers might worry about being responsible for their own actions and getting jobs.

 For most teenagers, anxiety is part of the normal range of emotions.
 It’s usually just temporary and goes away on its own.